- Email: email@example.com

 - Thesis title: The intersections of gender and water governance in northern Ghana.

 - Supervisors: Professor Anna Mdee, Dr Winnie Bedigen, Dr. Constance Awinpoka Akudugu

 I had my early education in Ghana.
 My most recent studies, Bachelor of Arts and Masters of Philosophy in Integrated Community Development and Development Management respectively were undertaken in the University for Development Studies, Ghana.
 The above programmes exposed me to courses that heightened the essence of participation and bottom-up development as opposed to top-down development.

-After my undergraduate studies, I served as a Teaching Assistant in the University for Development Studies, where I assisted in teaching, marking and examining of students in courses such as Research Methods, Project Proposal Writing, Development Theories, Conflict Management and Development, Workshop for Development Workers, and Monitoring and Evaluation.
-The teaching experience exposed me to students perspectives, theories and praxis of development discourse.
+After my undergraduate studies, I served as a Teaching Assistant in the University for Development Studies, where I assisted in teaching, marking and examining students in courses such as Research Methods, Project Proposal Writing, Development Theories, Conflict Management and Development, Workshop for Development Workers, and Monitoring and Evaluation.
+The teaching experience exposed me to students' perspectives, theories and praxis of development discourse.